danielharrell/LectFall2015/Question.md

 by closing my eyes.
 Or lose the world altogether, once they close for good.

+Ask why I'm the source of this presence, is to ask about the source of the presence.
+We have an answer to question of shift, even if no answer to question of what answer would be, even the kind of answer.
+Why is inexplicable, in asking to make present to me the origin of presence.

-It is the point of view from which
-I might make the podium vanishAnd it is in terms of presence, I think, that I might start to wonder . is the point of view that might be said to *contain* the world, as
+Beginning: make sense in advance of what follows it, but at the same time as asking for what follows.
+How are questions possible: because questions are beginnings.
+So how are beginnings are possible?
+It is the point of view from which I might make the podium vanishAnd it is in terms of presence, I think, that I might start to wonder . is the point of view that might be said to *contain* the world, as